ngless-toolkit/ngless/docs/contents/Language.rst

 -------------------
 The first line of an NGLess file should be a version declaration:
 ::

   ngless "0.0"

 Future versions of ngless will increase the string value.
-Also serves as a magic constant for other tools
+Also serves as a magic constant for other tools.

 Comments
 -------------------